alectrocute/nanowire/README.md

 `curl https://raw.githubusercontent.com/alectrocute/nanowire/master/configure | bash -s -- -a apName apPass -c wifiName wifiPass`

+For some reason, cron failed the first time I ran the command.
+You may need to run the identical command twice for some odd reason.

 ### Post-install Notes

 ipv6 bug from hereonout with Jessie Lite, need to setup ipv6 forwarding...